One San Francisco-based investor achieved savings of 30 percent this year

 For more information about rental property deductions, visit IRS.gov or speak with an accountant or tax specialist.

-HomeUnion® is an online real estate investment management firm, bringing value investing to the individual investor in residential properties.
+HomeUnion® is an online real estate investing platform, bringing value investing to the individual investor in residential properties.
 Based in Irvine, Calif., it provides all the services needed for individuals to invest remotely in SFR properties.
 The company uses a combination of data-driven proprietary analytics to incorporate over 120M homes and 200,000 neighborhoods into their database, and then delivers its solutions to an on-the-ground infrastructure that currently serves 21 locations.
 HomeUnion®’s role spans the lifecycle of the investment transaction: from identifying sound investments; handling all aspects of acquisition; maximizing income; protecting asset value; and selling it when the time comes.